Rococo: Furniture and decoration

 The ornamental style called rocaille emerged in France between 1710 and 1750, mostly during the regency and reign of Louis XV; the style was also called Louis Quinze.
 Its principal characteristics were picturesque detail, curves and counter-curves, asymmetry, and a theatrical exuberance.
 On the walls of new Paris salons, the twisting and winding designs, usually made of gilded or painted stucco, wound around the doorways and mirrors like vines.
-One of the earliest examples was the Hôtel Soubise in Paris (1704–05), with its famous oval salon decorated with paintings by Boucher, and Charles-Joseph Natoire.
+One of the earliest examples was the Hôtel Soubise in Paris (1704–1705), with its famous oval salon decorated with paintings by Boucher, and Charles-Joseph Natoire.

 The best known French furniture designer of the period was Juste-Aurèle Meissonnier (1695–1750), who was also a sculptor, painter. and goldsmith for the royal household.
 He held the title of official designer to the Chamber and Cabinet of Louis XV.
 His work is well known today because of the enormous number of engravings made of his work which popularized the style throughout Europe.
-He designed works for the royal families of Poland and Portugal.
+He designed works for the royal families of Saxony and Portugal.

 Italy was another place where the Rococo flourished, both in its early and later phases.
 Craftsmen in Rome, Milan and Venice all produced lavishly decorated furniture and decorative items.

 The sculpted decoration included fleurettes, palmettes, seashells, and foliage, carved in wood.
 The most extravagant rocaille forms were found in the consoles, tables designed to stand against walls.
 The Commodes, or chests, which had first appeared under Louis XIV, were richly decorated with rocaille ornament made of gilded bronze.
 They were made by master craftsmen including Jean-Pierre Latz and also featured marquetry of different-coloured woods, sometimes placed in draughtsboard cubic patterns, made with light and dark woods.
 The period also saw the arrival of Chinoiserie, often in the form of lacquered and gilded commodes, called falcon de Chine of Vernis Martin, after the ebenist who introduced the technique to France.
 Ormolu, or gilded bronze, was used by master craftsmen including Jean-Pierre Latz.
 Latz made a particularly ornate clock mounted atop a cartonnier for Frederick the Great for his palace in Potsdam.
 Pieces of imported Chinese porcelain were often mounted in ormolu (gilded bronze) rococo settings for display on tables or consoles in salons.
-Other craftsmen imitated the Japanese art of lacquered furniture, and produced commodes with Japanese motifs.
+Other craftsmen imitated Japanese lacquered furniture, and produced commodes with Japanese motifs.

 British Rococo tended to be more restrained.
 Thomas Chippendale's furniture designs kept the curves and feel, but stopped short of the French heights of whimsy.
 The most successful exponent of British Rococo was probably Thomas Johnson, a gifted carver and furniture designer working in London in the mid-18th century.